 – should be an ordinary partner, having all partners of Thai Nationality;

-– should be a state enterprise under the Thai law on budgetary proceeding;
+– also should be a state enterprise under the Thai law on budgetary proceeding;

 – should be a juristic person established under Thai law, as follows;

-- I. All partners of ordinary partnership must be of Thai nationality.
+I. All partners of the ordinary partnership must be of Thai nationality.

-- IV.
-A public company in which not less than half of the directors are Thai nationals and not less than seventy percent of the paid-up capital belongs to persons who are not foreigner.
+IV.
+A public company in which not less than half of the directors are Thai nationals and not less than seventy percent of the paid-up capital belongs to persons who are not foreigners.

 However; thereafter registration of a Thai Company Limited, the company’s name and the corresponding address must be registered at Tax and Vat at Revenue Department for the purpose of tax assessment in the rate of 7% of the appraisal value of the imported vessel.